microsoft/aici/README.md

 while `special_allowed()` is only implemented for end-of-sequence token (which is allowed when the current state is accepting).

-The `regex_llm` crate implements a different interface for regular expressions, that pre-compiles the DFA with respect to tokens and goes directly down to `AiciVm`.
-It's unclear if this will be needed.

 ### LR(1) grammars

 The `Recognizer` interface is implemented for LR(1) grammars and DFA-based lexers.